shakes76/PatternAnalysis-2024/recognition/ViT-Task5-4697959/README.md

 | 1e-5         | 72.2                        |**67.2**           | No             |
 | 1e-4         | 62.4                        | 59.3              | No            |

-### Some Worst Plots
+### Some Worst Plots Outputs

 In this section, we first present the worst-case plots to illustrate the impact of inappropriate hyperparameter settings and the model's response.
 These plots reveal significant discrepancies between training and validation curves, showing evidence of overfitting, instability, and poor generalization performance.

-Following this, we present the best-case plots, which demonstrate the improvements and stability achieved after fine-tuning.

-Some example of worst plots from inapporiate hyperparameters:
+Some example of **worst plots** from inapporiate hyperparameters:

 ![worst plot 1](Results/res_17_1e-6Decay_bad/accuracy_curve.png)
 ![worst plot 2](Results/res_17_1e-6Decay_bad/loss_curve.png)

 ![worst plot 1](Results/res_16_1-e4Decay_bad/accuracy_curve.png)
 ![worst plot 2](Results/res_16_1-e4Decay_bad/loss_curve.png)

+Following this, we present the best-case plots, which demonstrate the improvements and stability achieved after further fine-tuning.

 ### Best Parameters and Plots